bigchaindb/bigchaindb/docs/source/servers/deploy-on-aws.md

 You might ask why one would want to deploy a centrally-controlled BigchainDB cluster.
 Isn't BigchainDB supposed to be decentralized, where each node is controlled by a different person or organization?

-That's true, but there are some reasons why one might want a centrally-controlled cluster: 1) for testing, and 2) for initial deployment.
-Afterwards, the control of each node can be handed over to a different entity.
+That's true, but there are some reasons why one might want a centrally-controlled cluster: 1) for testing, and 2) for initial deployment, after which the control of each node can be handed over to a different entity.

 ## Python Setup